-Thousands of athletes will soon be heading home from South America to bask in their glory and enjoy some down time.
-But for mums, there’s no such luck.
-Each and every day we lace up and get ready to tackle the ultimate medley – full of hurdles and sprints – in the marathon that is parenting.
+Each and every day parents lace up and get ready to tackle the ultimate sports event – full of hurdles and sprints – in the marathon that is parenting.

 Here are the parenting jobs that may not actually be world class sports, but certainly deserve to be.

 One of the fastest sports going, the 100 metre playground dash starts off with a bolt from your toddler from one end of the park to the other and concludes with you sprinting faster than you ever thought possible to catch him before disappears entirely from view.

 This sport attracts a lot of attention from other park goers, especially from parents whose children are not participating in the event.

 This complex sport requires patience, dedication and concentration as you attempt to put two (or more) children to bed at the same time.
 Many have tried.
 Most have failed.

 It’s Mum against Mud in the marathon mop as competitors attempt to mop the entire house before the kids come inside with their dirty feet.

 In this sport of true grace and elegance, competitors must tackle making dinner, cradling an infant and entertaining older children without tripping, falling, spilling or swearing.
 This one takes months of intense daily training.

 The Laundry Triathlon

 Considered an intense sport with a high failure rate, the laundry triathlon is a race against the clock.
 With three sports in one – washing, drying and folding masses of clothing, do you have what it takes to get it all done before the kids add another round to the laundry bin?